 The remainder of the weekend was lovely and the lake was packed with people fishing throughout the day.
 I took a walk around our loop on Sunday to see if there were any larger sites for a future trip and the sites in the 180’s (along Locust Creek) were severely flooded due to the downgrade of the loop, which levels off as you get closer to the creek, even after two full days of sunshine and warmer temperatures.
-Literally inches of water throughout the entire site.
+Literally inches of water throughout the entire row of sites.
 I figured I would mention it here since otherwise they would be desirable sites due to the close proximity of a near constantly babbling creek.

 Otherwise, the bathroom/shower facilities were adequate, albeit in need of a paint job.
 There is a roadside stand and then a bait and tackle place that sells wood on the road leading to the park, but downed wood was plentiful at the time of our visit.
 I would imagine by the summer, it won't be so easy to forage.

 As a youth I camped in Big Meadows for two weeks every summer with my parents, and this was my first trip back in nearly 30 years.
 We booked walk-in site number 35, which is the first site off the parking area.
 Despite being so close, it was secluded and well shaded.
 This site does not include a bear box due to its close proximity to your car, which is a minor hassle when preparing meals, but you absolutely must adhere to the rules regarding food storage when not in use within your vehicle or bear box (where available).